scintill/macos-server-apns-certs/README.md

-This repository is for getting APNs (Apple Push Notification service) certificates for, e.g., push email notifications on iOS.
+This repository is for getting APNs (Apple Push Notification service) certificates for, e.g., IMAP email push notifications on iOS.
 The certificate generation function has become unavailable on modern systems (typically requiring keeping an old VM around), so this project seeks to make it easier.

 # Requirements

-* Linux, Docker, and the macOS Server app 5.10 downloaded from the Mac App Store
+* Linux, Docker, and the macOS Server app (any version), available in the Mac App Store

 # Installation